 The top issue in this regard is the rejoining of the Paris Climate Accord, which was signed under the presidency of Barack Obama.

 As Joe Biden walks on Obama’s path, immigrants are also happy with him, seeing open borders.
-These open borders come despite the already dwindling economy of the United States amid the coronavirus crisis and the political pressure that Republicans have been exercising on the Biden administration by demanding the application of technology in closing the borders.
+These open borders come despite the already dwindling economy of the United States amid the coronavirus crisis and the political pressure that Republicans have been exercising Biden administration by demanding the application of technology in closing the borders.

 Going against Trump this time and embracing Obama’s policy, Biden is not ready to pull out the United States troops from Afghanistan following former president Barack Obama.